 Eligibility: Students in the US in grades 9-12

 Poetry Out Loud is a national arts education program that encourages the study of great poetry by offering free educational materials and a dynamic recitation competition for high school students across the country.
 This program helps students master public speaking skills, build self-confidence, and learn about literary history and contemporary life.
 Poetry Out Loud is a partnership of the National Endowment for the Arts, Poetry Foundation, and the state and jurisdictional arts agencies.
 All poems must be selected from the Poetry Out Loud print or online anthology, which is updated every summer.

-In our Roadmap program for 8th to 11th graders, we help students identify their talents and showcase them in the college admissions process, like participating these national competitions.
+In our Roadmap program for 8th to 11th graders, our college admission consultants help students identify their talents and showcase them in the college admissions process, like participating in these national competitions.
 If you’re looking for help in improving your extracurricular profile, don’t hesitate to set up a free consultation today.